elastisys/compliantkubernetes/docs/operator-manual/opensearch-mappings.md

 ![Create Index](../img/dynamic_mapping_1.png)

-We can see the dynamic mapping of all the document fields :
+We can see the dynamic mapping of all the document fields:

 ![Get Mapping](../img/dynamic_mapping_2.png)